For this tutorial we do not offer a free download of the pattern.

 ![]() |

-9. PREPARE THE BOTTOM OF THE BAG
+9. PREPARE THE BAG BOX

 ![]() |